How to Apply

 - At the beginning of each academic year, Texas Wesleyan will inform students residing in on-campus housing that the University will notify either a parent or an individual selected by the student not later than 24 hours after the time the student is determined to be missing.
 This information will include the following:

 - Students have the option of identifying an individual to be contacted by Wesleyan not later than 24 hours after the time the student has been determined to be missing.
-Students can register this confidential contact information through the Housing Office.
+Students can register this confidential contact information through the Residence Life Office.

 - Wesleyan will notify the appropriate law enforcement agency not later than 24 hours after the time that the student is determined to be missing.